malikov/slyn-page-manager/README.md

 A page manager used for the slyn-framework (Backbone based)

-This is still a working progress
+This is still a work in progress